Swearnet: The Movie: Cast

 Wells, Tremblay, and Smith reprised their roles in the mid-credits scene.

 Production

 The film was shot between August 20 and September 12, 2012 in Sault Ste.
 Marie, Ontario and Halifax, Nova Scotia, using the Arri Alexa digital camera.

 Reception

 The film received generally negative reviews from critics.
 On Rotten Tomatoes, it has an approval rating of 20% based on 10 reviews, with an average critical rating of 4.6/10.
+Metacritic, which uses a weighted average, assigned the film a score of 18 out of 100, based on 5 critics, indicating "overwhelming dislike".